chrisjomaron/tru-strap/README.md

 # Tru Strap
 ## What is this?
-This is the MSM Public version of the 'tru-strap' script.
+This is the MSM/TSM Public version of the 'tru-strap' script.
 Ref: https://github.com/jimfdavies/tru-strap

 We have made this repo public so that we can download and start 'tru-strapping' without needing any credentials.
 We will pass required credentials as parameters into tru-strap in order for it to download/clone the required private repo(s).

 ## How do I use it?
-We run this version of tru-strap via Vagrant using Docker as the VM provider on a centos 6 linux platform.
+We run this version of tru-strap via Vagrant using Docker as the VM provider on a centos 6 linux platform and space has been provided for both MSM and TSM company groups.

 For example to start the agg (Aggregation Services):